UncleRus/esp-idf-lib/README.md

 * 3.3
 * 3.2

-Due to incompatibilities in ESP8266 RTOS SDK's SPI driver, the following libraries are not supported on ESP8266.
+Due to incompatibilities in ESP8266 RTOS SDK's SPI driver and hardware, the following libraries are not supported on ESP8266.

 * `max7219`
 * `mcp23x17`
+* `led_strip`

 ## How to use